skelouse/capstone-stock-analysis/README.md

 > Here we will do a simple walk through of the Hyper-parameter tuning process.

 ## tune.py
-> Here is a small test for the tune.py you can see that there are many different parameters defined.  `input_neurons` corresponds to how many neurons will be used in the input layer.  `n_days` corresponds to how many days are used for predicting the next, or the length of the TimeSeriesGenerator.
+> Here is a small test for the tune.py you can see that there are many different parameters defined such as:
+> - `input_neurons` corresponds to how many neurons will be used in the input layer.
+> - `n_days` corresponds to how many days are used for predicting the next, or the length of the TimeSeriesGenerator.
 ```python
 import copy
 import pandas as pd